 - The Cat is the sign of Winter.

 - The Dog is the sign of Spring.

 This loose guide might help determine your Celtic ruling animal symbol according to the Celtic way of thought.

 Asian wisdom also holds their own animals dear in terms of zodiac and symbolism.
 Chinese zodiac animal symbols are determined according to the year of your birth.
 There are twelve ruling animals of the Chinese zodiac and according to mythology, these were the creatures that attended the Buddha’s passing of the earth.

 Final Thoughts About Identifying Animal Totems

-By focusing on the attributes of our totems, we internalize these traits and thus begin to externalize the very character we absorb from our totems.
+By focusing on the attributes of our totems and even meditating with our animal guides, we internalize these traits and thus begin to externalize the very character we absorb from our totems.

 Animals afford us visions of how our lives could be if we lived more simply and lived with a purity of thought and emotion.
 Therefore, incorporating animal totems into our lives not only affirms our positive ideals but also aids in the attainment of higher life goals.

 As always, thanks for reading!

 © Copyrighted.
 All Rights Reserved.